Travel Sketching Most Asked Questions

 Q: What is the funniest thing that happened while you were travel sketching

-A: I’ve got a few of these and the number is growing, the shortest and most common are when a complete strange saw me sketching (this was in a bar in Tokyo) she came and sat next to me, we couldn’t communicate because neither of us spoke the other one’s language, and I end up sketching her two children from her phone.
+A: I’ve got a few of these and the number is growing, the shortest and most common are when a complete strange saw me sketching (this was in a bar in Tokyo) she came and sat next to me, we couldn’t communicate because neither of us spoke the other one’s language, and I end up sketching a picture of her two children from her phone.
 Sketching became our universal language.

 Q: Which comes first.
 Travel or sketching?
 Meaning do you plan to travel and then sketch or the other way around?